deeayex/KGS_txt_scanner/README_TECHNICAL.md

 sorting, and mapping happen in the browser.
 Nothing is uploaded.
 The only network dependencies are CDN libraries/fonts and the map tile server.

-There is also a companion CLI, `kgs_downloader.py` (stdlib-only Python 3), that downloads and unzips the official KGS archive files that this app consumes.

 ### Input data shape
 21 columns, comma-delimited, quoted fields.
 The app keys on these: